CapriciousRebel/finance/README.md

 ---
 #### Enterprise Value:
 It is the actual value of a company.
-It can be negetive as well!
+It can be negetive as well, it is negetive when a compnay has more cash than its marketcap and debt combined, now this means that people are not giving enough value to this company(since `MarketCap = SharePrice * NoOfShares`).
+A research on such companies must be done to find out why it's shares dont have the value.
 ```
 EnterpriseValue = MarketCap + Debt - Cash
 ```

+---
+#### Standalone vs Consodilated:
+Standalone price of a company is the price of that company itself, it does not include the financial details of the company's subsidiaries or acquisitions.
+Eg. Tata owns Jaguar and LandRover, so if we look at Tata as a standalone company vs as a considilated, we se two different pictures.
+It is important to see the full picture, and one must look at the consodilated price of a stock. sometimes a company's standalone enterpirse value is -ve but it's consodilated value is +ve.

 ---
 #### SP (Share Price):